zhangshengjie/ionic-docs/src/translate/.detection/cli/cordova-run.readme.md

 For Android and iOS, you can setup Remote Debugging on your device with browser development tools using these [docs](https://ionicframework.com/docs/developer-resources/developer-tips).

+When using `--livereload` with hardware devices, remember that livereload needs an active connection between device and computer.
+In some scenarios, you may need to host the dev server on an external address using the `--external` option.
+See these [docs](https://ionicframework.com/docs/cli/livereload) for more information.

 Just like with `ionic cordova build`, you can pass additional options to the Cordova CLI using the `--` separator.
 To pass additional options to the dev server, consider using `ionic serve` separately and using the `--livereload-url` option.